 Finding the perfect volunteer/research role always requires some trial and error; however, BS/MD students do have a leg up in finding research roles and receiving mentorship from medically affiliated professors and faculty.
 Beyond research and volunteering, many BS/MD programs have their own medical exchange programs or study abroad programs that increase your understanding of medicine on a global scale.
 As a PLME student, I was excited to pursue a summer grant to fund my public health research and applied to one of the several exchange fellowships to Germany.

 Although these resources may involve hard work and research, your advisors and older peers are there to help!
-Make sure to do your research and ask around to take full advantage of the resources that are available to you.
+Make sure to do your research and ask around to take full advantage of the resources that are available to you as a student.
 As a side note, speaking directly about these resources and opportunities in your application programs is key to ace-ing the “Why Us” supplemental essay or interview question that your favorite BS/MD program may ask you.

 You will cultivate longitudinal relationships with a diverse set of mentors